-Law enforcement personnel are theoretically accountable for excessive use of force and human rights violations according to the Art.
-94 (1) of the Turkish Penal Code.603 However, pursuant to Art.
-129 (6) of the Constitution, prior authorization of the administrative authority is required to initiate investigations of public officials.604 In practice, police officers enjoy a de facto immunity from prosecution, particularly in the context of demonstrations.605 Although recent reforms in the Turkish Code of Criminal Procedure were introduced, the findings of the ECtHR confirm the structural nature of the problem of impunity in Turkey against members of security forces.606 By the end of August 2013, prosecutors had only responded to two complaints in the context of the Gezi Park protests and a number of investigations had been closed without examination of the cases.607
+Art.
+94 (1) of the Turkish Penal Code: "Any public officer who causes severe bodily or mental pain, or loss of conscious or ability to act, or dishonors a person, is sentenced to imprisonment from three years to twelve years".
+Art.
+129 of the Constitution: "Prosecution of public servants and other public officials for alleged offences shall be subject, except in cases prescribed by law, to the permission of the administrative authority designated by enjoy a de facto immunity from prosecution, particularly in the context of demonstrations.
+Although recent reforms in the Turkish Code of Criminal Procedure were introduced, the findings of the ECtHR confirm the structural nature of the problem of impunity in Turkey against members of security forces.
+606 By the end of August 2013, prosecutors had only responded to two complaints in the context of the Gezi Park protests and a number of investigations had been closed without examination of the cases.
+607

-In Turkey civil society organizations reported that they faced fines, closure proceedings and administrative obstacles on the basis of a Ministry of Interior circular of November 2012, which provides a legal basis for visual and voice recording of activities by the police where there is a threat to public order or evidence of a crime.608 As illustrated during the Gezi Park protests NGOs were fined for disobeying orders under the Law on Misdemeanours and reported that they were prevented by the authorities from holding demonstrations and issuing press statements.
+212. In Turkey civil society organizations reported that they faced fines, closure proceedings and administrative obstacles on the basis of a Ministry of Interior circular of November 2012. which provides a legal basis for visual and voice recording of activities by the police where there is a threat to public order or evidence of a crime.
+As illustrated during the Gezi Park protests NGOs were fined for disobeying orders under the Law on Misdemeanours and reported that they were prevented by the authorities from holding demonstrations and issuing press statements.
 Many court cases were launched against human rights defenders and civil society representatives in cases relating to freedom of peaceful assembly.
 In June 2013, anti-terror police raided multiple addresses, detaining dozens as part of an investigation into the Gezi Park protests.
-A high number of human rights defenders also faced prosecution and
+A high number of human rights defenders also faced prosecution and legal proceedings on charges of making propaganda for terrorism during demonstrations and meetings and following their attendance at press conferences.
+609